psankarmidhil/Expense-Tracker-App/README.md

+Expense Tracker is created using React is a comprehensive financial management tool designed to help users track and manage their expenses efficiently.

 (1) Developed an Expense Tracker application using Python and Django framework to efficiently manage and track personal finances, utilizing Django's ORM for database management and authentication system for secure user access.

 (2)Implemented interactive features such as expense categorization, monthly budget setting, and graphical visualization of expenditure trends using JavaScript libraries like Chart.js, enhancing user experience and aiding in financial analysis.